Charles Conder: Heidelberg School

+European avant-garde

+Conder left Australia in 1890, and spent the rest of his life in Europe, at first in Britain, then France for extended periods.
+He moved to Paris and studied at the Académie Julian, where he befriended several avant-garde artists, including Henri de Toulouse-Lautrec, who painted his portrait and featured him in at least two of his Moulin Rouge works.
+Conder became linked to the aesthetic movement, mixing with the likes of Oscar Wilde and Aubrey Beardsley.
+He was also the subject of portraits by William Rothenstein, William Orpen, Jacques-Emile Blanche and Augustus John.

-In 1895, Conder came to Dieppe, attempting to socialise among the artistic community and the English families with their attractive daughters, as described by Simona Pakenham in her study of the English people there in the century before World War I. His friends remembered him as " a sick man, unable to face reality".
-In spite of drunken spells and disreputable company, Conder's powers as an artist were then at their height.
+In 1895, Conder designed a room within the art gallery Maison de l'Art Nouveau, which opened that year in Paris.
+Later in 1895, he visited Dieppe, socialising among the artistic community and the English families with their attractive daughters, as described by Simona Pakenham in her study of the English people there in the century before World War I. His friends remembered him as " a sick man, unable to face reality".
+In spite of drunken spells, disreputable company and sporadic output, Conder's powers as an artist won him acclaim.
 He made a specialty of painting on silk, relatively easy on silk fans, but he excelled on one occasion when he painted a series of white silk gowns worn by Alexandra Thaulow, wife of Norwegian painter Frits Thaulow, while she stood on a table, the gowns becoming "coloured like a field of flowers".
+One of his painted fans inspired The Sanguine Fan, a 1917 ballet by Edward Elgar.

-He met Aubrey Beardsley in Dieppe, but they did not like each other.
+In Dieppe, Conder met Aubrey Beardsley, but they did not like each other.
 He continued to paint, but his output was severely affected by the continual poor health, including paralysis and a bout of delirium tremens.

 He married a wealthy widow, Stella Maris Belford (née MacAdams) at The British Embassy Paris on 5 December 1901, giving him financial security.
 His later works are not nearly as well regarded critically as his earlier Australian paintings.

 Later life and death

 He spent the last year of his life in a sanatorium, and died in Holloway Sanatorium of "general paresis of the insane", in modern terms tertiary syphilis.
 In death, Conder's work was rated highly by many notable artists, such as Pissarro and Degas.

 The Canberra suburb of Conder, established in 1991, was named after him.
-Satirist Barry Humphries is a major aficionado and collector of the artist, and at one time had the world's largest private collection of Conder's work.
+Satirist Barry Humphries was a major aficionado and collector of the artist, and at one time had the world's largest private collection of Conder's work.